 Helping our migratory waterbirds

-Protection of the New Zealand populations of Bar-tailed Godwits and Red Knots requires engagement with partners as far away as Russia and USA, but in particular China and North Korea.
+Protection of the New Zealand populations of Bar-tailed Godwits and Red Knots requires engagement with partners as far away as Russia and USA, but in particular China and DPR Korea.

 New Zealand is now a member of the East Asian-Australasian Flyway Partnership (EAAFP).
 This is the key body seeking to guide governmental and non-governmental action to ensure that declines of migratory waterbird populations are reduced.
 They want to ensure that key habitats along the flyway are protected, and where possible enhanced, for migratory birds.

 A key partner in this work is the P?korokoro Miranda Naturalists Trust who have a long and respected history as a passionate advocate for shorebirds.
 They have also had a ‘sister reserve’ partnership with the Yalu Jiang National Nature Reserve in north east China for the last 10 years.